RolloTully/Stellex-6755-726-Driver/README.txt

 You have been warned.

-It is popular online to use these oscillator in DIY synthetic Aperture radar.
+It is popular online to try and use these oscillators in DIY synthetic Aperture radar.

 Do not do this.